 Britain’s National Health Service weighs heavily on my mind today for two reasons.
 The first, as is being widely discussed, is that today marks the point that the NHS starts to become privatised, portions of its budget handed over to companies and its services forced to open up to competitive bids.
 The second reason is that I had to go an NHS hospital today for a rather important scan, and it reminds me of an incident that happened to me when I was in the United States and found myself dealing with their private healthcare system.
 So this post is a matter of two stories, today’s story with a free public healthcare system and the story of my experience with privatised, paid-for healthcare.
 One of these stories has a happy ending.

-As with many people, Everquest was my first MMO experience.
-While others like Ultima Online had come before it, Everquest became the foundation that defined the genre.
-It is remembered mostly in negative terms, not because it wasn’t popular at the time but because of how far we’ve come since.
-Everquest was a game of heavy difficulty, which focused around grinding experience by killing packs of monsters over and over.
+For those unfamiliar with the game, Everquest is widely regarded as the MMO that defined the genre in it’s current form, popularising the idea of dungeon runs made by groups balanced around the key roles of tank, healer and DPS (and back then, the crowd controller).
+However these days it is often discussed in a negative light, not because it wasn’t a good game but because of how far we’ve come since.
+Everquest was a long-term commitment, a challenge focused around grinding experience by killing packs of monsters over and over.
 Rewards were hard-earned and mistakes were severely punished.
 There were few quests, no mounts and no instanced content.
 To those who started their MMO experience in the World of Warcraft era, Everquest seems like a cave painting next to the Mona Lisa.

 SPOILER ALERT: This post contains minor spoilers for Half-Life 2 and Babylon 5.

 It started with the above image.
 A couple of weeks ago I caught this article on Kotaku about how a set of new skins for the game Batman: Arkham City changed Catwoman’s outfit from a cleavage-revealing latex suit to the armoured costume you see above.
-I was impressed with the improvement this simple redesign made, not just in terms of cool points, but in how it shifted my perspective of the character from the sexualised love interest of Batman (thanks Dark Knight Rises) to a competent street-fighter.
+I was surprised by the impact such a simple redesign made, not just in terms of scoring cool points but in how it shifted my perspective of the character from the fetishised love interest of Batman (thanks Dark Knight Rises) to a competent street-fighter.
 The Catwoman above is strong, confident, and just a bit cocky.
 She can clearly take some damage and doesn’t mind getting stuck into a fight.
 Admittedly it’s very figure-hugging armour and the high heels retain an element of sexualisation, but it is Catwoman, she would look rather wrong without them.
 The point is that all it took was some tougher clothing to make me do a 180 on how I viewed Selina Kyle.